Apply for an individual liquor permit

 Who can apply

-You can apply for a permit if you are:
+You can apply for a permit if you're over 18 years old and are one of the following:

 - a visitor with recognised accommodation